 Creative Digital Media Production BTEC

 This Edexcel BTEC Level 3 qualification is a two-year learner-centred practical course with written aspects to consolidate learning.
 It is worth the equivalent points to an A level and its aim is to provide an introduction to the study of creative media production in a more vocational way than the Media Studies A level, which explores wider issues and media debates.
 The BTEC Creative Digital Media Production qualification is assessed through assignments set and marked by Collingwood Media staff alongside assignments commissioned and marked by the exam board which will be completed under controlled assessment conditions.
 There is also a synoptic 2-hour on-screen exam element involving an analytical task that tests essential media knowledge from across the course.
 The work is split into 4 key units studied over the 2 years.
 Students have full use of a collection of semi-professional camcorders and SLR cameras and access to a dedicated studio space.
 They also benefit from being able to work in an editing suite running the Adobe Creative Suite.
-Employer involvement will be a key factor of this vocational course, and students will be working in some capacity with media professionals in some units and assignments.

 Units of Study: